020 88309782

 Guide on abrasives choice for sanding

 Floor sanding is not exactly easy.
 Before attempting such a project consider carefully if you have the skill, patience and dedication to finish such a task once started.
-This article can provide some information but we generally suggest to call an expert, especially if you lack the experience.
+This article can provide some information but we generally suggest calling an expert, especially if you lack the experience.

 Floor sanding can be divided into three parts.
 Rough, medium and fine sanding.
 The idea is to progressively strip the worn and damaged parts of the wooden floor, slowly smoothing the scratches left from each previous sanding round and finally achieving a flawless and pristine looking surface.
 The choice of sandpaper can make a huge difference in the quality of the job and must never be underestimated!